 What is the cost of a C3PAO Level 2 assessment?

-C3PAO assessments typically cost between $34,000 and $112,000, varying by organization size, number of in-scope assets, and current posture.
+C3PAO assessments typically range from $34,000 to $112,000 based on operator estimates, varying by organization size, number of in-scope assets, and current posture.
+No published rate card exists; actual pricing varies by C3PAO.
 Contractors with tightly scoped CUI enclaves pay less.
 Total program costs including remediation are often multiples of the assessment fee.

 What happens if the C3PAO finds deficiencies?

-Minor deficiencies can be captured in a POA&M and closed within a defined remediation period.
+Minor deficiencies can be captured in a POA&M under a conditional certification, with 32 CFR §170.21 requiring closeout within 180 days.
 Major deficiencies in high-risk control families can block certification until remediated and reassessed.
 Contractors who discover major deficiencies during assessment face both remediation costs and reassessment fees.

 Do all defense contractors need a C3PAO assessment?